 Housing Investment Plan

-This City initiated Plan describes the Housing Department's mission, goals, strategies and performance measures.
+This City-initiated Plan describes the Housing Department's mission, housing policies, goals, strategies, and performance measures.

 In addition to the above strategic plans, the Department produces various program reports to showcase achievements under its major programs.